texfaq/texfaq.github.io/FAQ-interruptlist.md

 # Interrupting enumerated lists

-It's often convenient to have commentary text, 'outside' the list, between successive entries of a list.
+It's often convenient to have commentary text, ''outside'' the list, between successive entries of a list.
 In the case of `itemize` lists this is no problem, since there's never anything to distinguish successive items, while in the case of